 Overview

-MRR (Monthly Recurring Revenue) and ARR (Annual Recurring Revenue) are the two headline metrics every subscription business — from a two-person SaaS startup to a publicly traded software company — uses to measure size, health, and growth.
-This article walks through exactly how to calculate both from your pricing tiers and customer counts, how to project next month's revenue using your churn rate, and the most common mistakes that distort these numbers.
+MRR (Monthly Recurring Revenue) and ARR (Annual Recurring Revenue) are the two headline metrics every subscription business uses to measure size, health, and growth, whether it's a two-person SaaS startup or a publicly traded software company.
+This article walks through calculating both from your pricing tiers and customer counts, projecting next month's revenue using your churn rate, and the mistakes that most often distort these numbers.

-This guide is for founders, SaaS finance teams, and anyone preparing investor updates or board decks who needs to report these numbers correctly rather than approximate them.
+It's written for founders, SaaS finance teams, and anyone preparing investor updates or board decks who needs these numbers reported correctly rather than approximated.

 What You Need